wp-plugins/csv-2-post/readme.txt

 PATCH version when you make backwards-compatible bug fixes.
 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+= When To Update =

+Browse the changes log and decide if you need any recent changes.
+There is nothing wrong with skipping versions if changes do not help you - look for security related changes or new features that could really benefit you.
+If you do not see any you may want to avoid updating.
+If you decide to apply the new version - do so after you have backedup your entire WordPress installation (files and data).
+Files only or data only is not a suitable backup.
+Every WordPress installation is different and creates a different environment for WTG Task Manager - possibly an environment that triggers faults with the new version of this software.
+This is common in software development and it is why we need to make preparations that allow reversal of major changes to our website.